Can You Cook with CBD Oil?

 Here are a few extra tips to help you get started cooking with CBD oil:

 CBD can be a bit of a fickle ingredient when it comes to temperatures.
 Warming the oil can increase CBD’s effectiveness, but higher temperatures can kill some of the active components.

 Do not place your CBD oil on direct heat.
-Heating the oil at too high temperatures can result in the loss of terpenes, which are compounds that work in conjunction with CBD to increase its overall effects.
+Heating the oil at high temperatures can result in the loss of terpenes, which are compounds that work in conjunction with CBD to increase its overall effects.
 Heating CBD too high also tends to bring out more of its bitterness.

-Start small, don’t use too much CBD.
+Start small, don’t use too much CBD

 It’s a good idea to start with small amounts when you’re first experimenting with CBD oil in food as the flavour can be quite strong.
-And don’t forget to get creative and have fun.

 When you first start cooking with CBD oil, it’s far too easy to add too much CBD to a recipe, which usually leads to bad flavours, wasted oil, and too much of the compound’s effects.
-Less is more, at least when you’re starting out.

-Over time, you will get more comfortable with different CBD serving sizes, allowing you to make alterations with future recipes so that you can get the most out of your CBD edibles.
+Over time, you will get more comfortable with different CBD serving sizes, allowing you to make alterations with future CBD recipes so that you can get the most out of your CBD edibles.

 It’s also probably best at first to use CBD oil in food you can easily divide into portions such as cakes or biscuits.

-Our favourite CBD dark chocolate truffles.
+Our favourite: CBD-infused dark chocolate truffles

-Ingredients.
-Makes: 20 truffles
+Ingredients - Makes: 20 truffles

-● CBD oil - the amount will depend on the strength of the oil you use and the CBD dose you wish to take.
-As this recipe makes 20 truffles, just multiple your usual CBD dose by 20.
+- CBD oil - the amount will depend on the strength of the oil you use and the CBD dose you wish to take.
+As this recipe makes 20 truffles, just multiple your usual CBD dose by 20

 - 5 tablespoons double cream

-● 100g unsalted butter, cubed
+- 100g unsalted butter, cubed

 - 300g dark chocolate, at least 70% cacao, chopped

-● 5 tablespoons unsweetened cocoa powder
+- 5 tablespoons unsweetened cocoa powder

-● Gently heat the cream in a saucepan until it comes to a simmer.
+- Gently heat the cream in a saucepan until it comes to a simmer.

-● Add the butter and CBD oil (shake the bottle well before use), stir well.
+- Add the butter and CBD oil (shake the bottle well before use), stir well.

-● Remove from heat and pour the mixture into a shallow dish.
+- Remove from heat and pour the mixture into a shallow dish.

-● Chill in the fridge for at least 2 hours, until firm.
+- Chill in the fridge for at least 2 hours, until firm.

-● Roll the mixture into 2 to 3 cm balls.
+- Roll the mixture into 2 to 3 cm balls.
 For best results, use a melon baller, though a small teaspoon can also be used.
 Roll each ball in the cocoa powder.

 You can store these truffles in the fridge in an airtight container for up to 2 weeks, or they can be frozen.
 Why not also try rolling the truffles in finely chopped nuts, desiccated coconut, decorative sugar strands or hundreds and thousands.

 If you try this recipe, please let us know.
-We would love to see how well they work with our Love Hemp CBD oil.
+We would love to see how well they work with our Hemp CBD oil.

-How do you incorporate CBD oil in food?
+CBD Recipes: How do you incorporate CBD oil in food?

 One regular customer tells us that she always finishes her breakfast with a slice of Marmite on toast with her regular dose of CBD oil included – which probably disguises the taste as well as anything can.

-Another Love Hemp customer likes to use Rolos, the chocolate and toffee sweets.
+Another customer likes to use Rolos, the chocolate and toffee sweets.
 He makes a small hole in the top of a Rolo, drips in the CBD and pops it down.